Watering

 Overwatering

-As a caudex-forming succulent adapted to infrequent rainfall, Ponytail Palm is disproportionately sensitive to consistently wet soil compared with many houseplants; waterlogged roots struggle to function, and the plant responds with yellowing that can affect multiple leaves at once rather than the single-leaf pattern typical of normal aging.
+As a caudex-forming succulent adapted to infrequent rainfall, Ponytail Palm is disproportionately sensitive to consistently wet soil compared with many houseplants; waterlogged roots struggle to take up oxygen and function properly, and the plant responds with yellowing that can affect multiple leaves at once rather than the single-leaf pattern typical of normal aging.

 Natural aging of individual older leaves

-Because the crown is the only active growing point on this plant, the leaf cluster ages in a strict outside-in order — the oldest fronds ring the outside of the tuft, and it's these that yellow and eventually drop as new growth emerges from the center; this steady, gradual single-leaf turnover is normal and not a cause for concern.
+Because the crown is the only active growing point on this plant, the leaf cluster ages in a strict outside-in order — the oldest fronds ring the outside of the tuft, and it's these that yellow and eventually drop as new growth emerges from the center.
+This steady, gradual single-leaf turnover is entirely normal and not a cause for concern.

 Insufficient light over an extended period

-Ponytail Palm evolved under the open, high-intensity light of semi-arid Mexican scrubland, and a spot that would satisfy a shade-tolerant tropical still leaves this species running an energy deficit; months of that deficit shows up as uniformly weaker leaf color plus a caudex that stops swelling the way it should during active growth.
+Ponytail Palm evolved under the open, high-intensity light of semi-arid Mexican scrubland, and a spot that would satisfy a shade-tolerant tropical still leaves this species running a light deficit; months of that deficit shows up as uniformly weaker leaf color plus a caudex that stops swelling the way it should during the active growing season.

 How to Fix It